“Come enjoy an easy, scenic, wooded run.”

 Flora & Fauna

-Pine, maple, birch, hemlock and oak trees.
-Fern and wild berry bushes.
-The are has waterfowl and a wide variety of animals including deer, bear and bob cats.
+Pine, maple, birch, hemlock, oak, fern and wild berry bushes comprise the flora here.
+The area also has waterfowl and a wide variety of animals including deer, bear, and bobcats.